mroshaw/mroshaw.github.io/Subnautica/settingup/software.md

 -   **BepInExPublicizer** - not mandatory, but this plugin "unlocks" protected methods and fields in game objects that makes modding much more powerful.

+-   **Unity Explorer** - again, not mandatory, but incredibly useful for exploring runtime games objects and components directly within the Subnautica games.

 -   **Vortex** - not mandatory, but useful for installing and updated base mods in your games.

 -   **GitHub Desktop** - not mandatory, but good to manage your source code in a Git repository, which will allow you to share and collaborate with others.